-We need to consider who truly benefits from time-saving technology.
 What all this means is that we need to be more thoughtful about our time-saving technology.
 Most people won’t experience a significant improvement in their quality of life if they simply use the “extra” time to get more work done or scratch more chores off their to-do lists.
 What would make a real difference is more collective time with friends, family and their broader communities.

 We also need to consider who truly benefits from time-saving technology.
 Laundry duty still frequently falls to women despite the advent of washing machines.
 In the same vein, I doubt that the Internet of Things—which allows us to operate domestic appliances remotely via our smartphones—will be a democratizing force in the kitchen.
 Instead, women will just be left in charge of preparing ever-more-precise pot roasts.

 It’s time for us to reclaim the future from the cyber-gurus who present us with a technological vision of the world in which everything is faster, and yet everything stays the same.
 Instead, let’s follow the example of the little prince.
 The question we should ask is not “how do we save time,” but “what do we want to save time for?”